clay/claycli/README.md

 If you specify a specific component instance or page url, `clay-cli` will import that item _and its children_.
 You can specify the site to import into with the same syntax as the `--site` option, e.g. alias, url, or uri.
 If you don't specify a site to import into, it'll use the `CLAY_DEFAULT_SITE` environment variable.

-* `-p, --preview` will tell you the total number of components, pages, uris, and lists that will be imported
+* `-n, --dry-run` will tell you the total number of components, pages, uris, and lists that will be imported
 * normally, it will warn you when it encounters things that already exist (components, pages, uris, and lists, but not users)
 * `--force` will suppress those warnings and overwrite data without pausing
 * `-u, --users` will import users as well as other site data.
 If you're importing from a "users" bootstrap file, make sure to specify this!